Mohammad-P/MixedSignalTraining/README.md

 **This repository contains my implementation of a fully featured embedded controller board designed during my training in electronics hardware design.
-The project was completed as part of the **“Complete Electronics Hardware Design Course 2025 – EsteemPCB”** on **Udemy**, where I applied professional design practices in schematic capture, PCB layout, component selection, documentation, and embedded hardware integration.**
 ---

 ## 🚀 Features